 Conclusion: best places to eat in London

-There are many restaurants to explore in London city, with a wide variety!
+There are many restaurants to explore in London City, with a wide variety, including some of Londons top restaurants!

-Anyways, in case you need, we can also recommend you Indian restaurants, Wok places, Chinese restaurants, vegan restaurants,… and much more.
+Anyways, in case you need it, we can also recommend you Indian restaurants, Wok places, Chinese restaurants, vegan restaurants,… and much more.

-Just send us an email. we are more than happy to help you.
+Just leave a comment below.
+We are more than happy to help you.

-Also, a good tip to discover new restaurants is to use Instagram!
-You can find the trendiest, newest spots.
-Check for the popular tags:
+Also, a good tip for discovering new London restaurants is to use Instagram or platforms like Eater London.
+You can find the trendiest and newest spots by checking for popular tags such as: